 Firewise went to work with this information to learn more about how structures burn and, in particular, what causes them to ignite.
-This led to the
+This led

 various types to obtain high quality data about how close vegetation could be to a structure yet not put that structure at risk of igniting

 from radiant heat.
 The three main takeaways from this research were that you can significantly reduce your fire risk by:

 Clearing flammable trees and shrubs 30 feet or more from structures,